The Sacred Mathematics of Connection

 - Commitment to show up consistently, especially when it's inconvenient

 This discipline goes against everything our culture teaches us about relationships.
 We're conditioned to expect immediate results, constant excitement, and measurable progress.
-But souls don't follow marketing timelines.
-Hearts don't operate according to efficiency principles.
-Love doesn't optimise.

 The Question That Changes Everything